Vietnamese servicemen set off for rescue operations in Turkey

 The servicemen will study the scene and outline a rescue plan right after they reach there, scheduled for February 13 night, said Maj.
 Gen. Pham Van Ty, Deputy Director of the Department of Search and Rescue and Deputy Chief of the Office of the National Committee for Incident and Disaster Response, Search and Rescue, who was assigned as commander-in-chief of the VPA forces in humanitarian and relief operations in Turkey.

-The same day, 35 tons of cargo were also transported to Noi Bai International Airport and then to Turkey to serve the rescue work.
+On the same day, 35 tonnes of cargo were also transported to Noi Bai International Airport and then to Turkey to serve the rescue work.

 |

-The 35 tons of cargo to serve the rescue work (Photo: VNA)
+The 35 tonnes of cargo to serve the rescue work (Photo: VNA)

 On February 11, they began working at the rubble of a building in Adiyaman where the local authorities said 15 people are trapped.